kapouer/express-dom/README.md

 const { statusCode, body } = await dom()(url);
 ```

-Two phases are available to render a web page:
+Three phases are available to render a web page:

 - offline: no resources are loaded, optional
 - online: resources are loaded on the live page
+- none: the static file is returned by the server

 Requests phases goes like this:

 - client requests a url
-- online phase requests next phase using ?develop
+- online phase requests next phase using a HTTP request header (dom.header.name)
-- offline phase requests next phase using ?develop=source
+- offline phase requests none phase
 - next middleware sends the text file
 - offline page is prerendered and sent
 - online page is prerendered and sent

 Plugins can change settings before the page is loaded,
 and can run scripts when the page is 'idle'.

+If using a caching proxy, it MUST support "Vary" http response headers.

 A phase is skipped if it has no registered plugins.